nloadholtes/synappio-client/Cookbooks/Email-Assurance-Cookbook.md

 As the ESP, you decide which grades you are going to allow your users to deploy email to.
 During the onboarding process, you may think about having stricter compliance thresholds around what grades you will allow a user to email.
 For example, we always recommend unsubscribing the F grades but maybe at onboarding you require the user to remove D grades as well.

-Once a user has been onboarded, we recommend creating a "Safe to Send" segment for A+ and A grades.
+Once a user has been onboarded, we recommend creating a "Safe" segment for A+ and A grades.
 This should not be a static segment, as every time you update the list members you will want the new A+ and A grades to auto-populate in the segment.
 This segment allows your users to quickly deploy mail to the deliverable email addresses.
 You may also want to create segments for B and D grades.
 A B result can be upgraded to an A+ if our system detects positive engagement, or downgraded to an F if it detects negative engagement.
 The same holds true with the D results.
 This data is not reliant on *your* users deploying mail to B and D results.

 Ongoing monitoring allows you to retrieve an Email Assurance Report for a list at anytime.
 As the ESP you can keep this data internal, or maybe you want to build a widget in your user dashboard to display the Email Assurance Report data for users to see.
 If you choose to do this, we recommend displaying only the Email Assurance Grades rather than all of the deliverability data on the user dashboard.